dswatson/prePSORT/Scripts/Adalimumab_EDA.md

 Normalisation
 -------------

 Count matrices were log-transformed for density plots and box plots.
-For PCA and subject similarity heatmaps, we used the regularised logarithm transform of [Love et al. (2014)](http://www.ncbi.nlm.nih.gov/pubmed/25516281).
+For PCA and subject similarity heatmaps, we used the regularised logarithm transform of [Love et al. (2014)](http://www.ncbi.nlm.nih.gov/pubmed/25516281), which adjusts for library size.

 ``` r
 # Log transform